443eb9/ExtendedColorSelector/README.md

 - Out of gamut hinting.
 - Integrated with color management from Krita.
 Display the correct color under specific color profile.

-## Known Issues

-Extremely lag when the dock is too large.

 ## How to use

 Go to Releases, download the latest package.